This article explores the various facets of gambling, aiming to offer readers a thorough understanding of the topic.

 Online Casinos

-The enactment of Bill C-218 was a significant step to counteract the burgeoning iGaming grey market.
+The enactment of Bill C-218 was an important step to counteract the growing iGaming grey market.
 Before this, a considerable number of Canadians were accessing offshore casinos.
 The primary objective of the new regulations is to channel this revenue back into Canada.
-Given these shifts, brick-and-mortar casinos are now eyeing opportunities for online expansion.
+Given these shifts, brick-and-mortar casinos are now seeking opportunities for online expansion.

 Types of Legal Gambling